openshift-labs/lab-building-images/workshop/content/creating-images/05-save-and-load.md

 podman save -o saved.tar greeting
 ```

-This time we are using the name of the container image, rather than the name or ID of a stopped container.
+We need to use the name of the container image, not the name or ID of a stopped container.

 To view the contents of the tarball created this time, run: